"I like this place, and willingly could waste my time in it."

 An earlier rendition of courts 2 & 3

 Orindawoods has had relatively few teaching professionals in its 30 plus year history.
 Ron Noon was Tennis Director from 1973 to 1994.
 Judy Newman Ralela served as director from 1994 until 1999.
 Keith Wheeler joined the Orindawoods staff in 1995 as the club manager.
 Since 1999, Orindawoods has combined the manager and tennis director position into one position, Executive Tennis Director, which is held by Keith.
 Since Keith assumed both positions, we have had four Head Pros, Brad Reiser, John Graham, Patric Hermanson and our current Head Pro, ErikOehlschlager.
-Patric came to us after 12 years at the Belevedere Tennis Club in Marin County.
-He has now been at Orindawoods for close to twenty years.
+Patric came to us after 12 years at the Belevedere Tennis Club in Marin County, and served at Orindawoods for close to twenty years.
+Erik Oehlschlager started in September 2022, after 13 years in soils engineering.
+He had previously been Tennis Director at Sleepy Hollow.
 Ron Noon taught for Orinda Parks and Recreation for many years.
 Brad is a Tennis Pro at MVP, and John Graham has moved on to private industry.
 Judy currently teaches tennis on a private court in Santa Cruz, California.

 Future Orindawoods Pros Keith, Judy and Patric in their Tiburon Days, ca. 1989 (w/ Judy's sister Jenny)

-The Club under went major renovations around 2000, under the supervision of Keith and Association President Michael McCollom.
+The Club under went major renovations around 2000, under the supervision of Keith and Orindawoods Association President Michael McCollom.
 We have completely rebuilt six of the seven courts and resurfaced the pool since 1999.
 These repairs left the Club in top shape for over 20 years.
 We patch and color the courts every five years, to keep the surface in top condition.
 In 2021 we added pickleball to Court One.

 At Orindawoods, we have a clear view of the future.
 Our Mission Statement is: The Club is primarily for the recreational enjoyment of the owners and associate members.
 We strive promote the enjoyment and growth of tennis.